Why are we there?

 This is an excerpt from MSF-USA's 2013 Annual Report:

-With Swaziland facing dual HIV and TB epidemics, MSF is working with the MOH to decentralize care for both, testing and treating patients at local health posts and promoting adherence to treatment.
+With Swaziland facing dual HIV and TB epidemics, MSF is working with the Ministry of Health (MOH) to decentralize care for both, testing and treating patients at local health posts and promoting adherence to treatment.
 MSF is providing integrated TB-HIV treatment as well in places like Matsapha.

 MSF also decentralized TB and DR-TB treatment to four health facilities in the Manzini region.
 Success rates improved to 75 percent and the first MDR-TB patients successfully completed their drug regimens.